Chart Color Schemes

 Parafield Gardens has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified fifteen projects likely affecting the region.
-Notable initiatives include The Glades, Parafield Gardens (Stage 8+), Mawson Lakes Road Management Plan, Public Housing Builds in Parafield Gardens, and Gardenia Drive Aged Care Expansion.
-Below is a list of projects expected to be most relevant.
+AreaSearch has identified fifteen projects that could affect the area.
+Notable ones include The Glades, Parafield Gardens (Stage 8+), Mawson Lakes Road Management Plan, Public Housing Builds in Parafield Gardens, and Gardenia Drive Aged Care Expansion.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.